October 1, 2020

 Institutional investors should have a clear policy on how they fulfill their stewardship responsibilities, and publicly disclose it.

-Our funds’ investment targets are start-ups and other unlisted companies.
-Many of these companies have the potential to exploit a new growth market through innovative business models, technology, and products/ services.
+Our funds' investment targets are start-ups and other unlisted companies.
+Identifying business opportunities in social issues, many of these companies have the potential to exploit a new growth market through innovative business models, technology, and products/ services, and address such issues.

 Focusing on growth sectors, we identify promising companies and make selective investment based on evaluation from various aspects.
-We accelerate the growth and development of portfolio companies through deep involvement in management and proactive growth support.
-By enhancing the corporate value of the portfolio companies and maximizing fund returns, we will fulfill our stewardship responsibilities to our fund investors.
+We accelerate the growth and development of investee companies through deep involvement in management and proactive growth support.
+By enhancing the corporate value of the investee companies and maximizing fund returns, we will fulfill our stewardship responsibilities to the fund investors, while also contributing to solving issues of sustainability.

 Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it.